 Append to Names: In earlier versions, you could append either the individual's RIN from your own database, or the FS PID (FamilySearch Person ID).
 Now, you can choose to display both the RIN and the FS PID after the individual names.

-Import Family Lines: In earlier versions, when you wanted to import ancestral family lines, you could only import ancestors of a single end-of-line person.
+Import Family Lines - Premium Feature*: In earlier versions, when you wanted to import ancestral family lines, you could only import ancestors of a single end-of-line person.
 If you wanted to extend the lines of your father, but you already had 3 more generations past your father, then you had to select all 8 end-of-line persons past your father, one at a time, and import their lines.
 With the new "Add Ancestors to all linked end-of-line ancestors of selected person" option, you can select your father and have all 8 lines extended using a single request.

 View the Frequently Asked Questions page on upgrading to the latest version of Ancestral Quest.